Reality Television Projects

 - A petty cash spreadsheet, sorted alphabetically by name, that reflects only eligible in-state transactions and includes copies of the petty cash envelope fronts and all receipts;

-- A payroll spreadsheet, sorted alphabetically by name, that reflects only payments made to Texas residents.
-Copies of the payroll company registers that detail wages and fringes paid to Texas residents;
+- A payroll spreadsheet, sorted alphabetically by name, that reflects only payments made to Texas residents and includes copies of the payroll company invoices and registers that detail wages and fringes paid to Texas residents;

 - A copy of each Texas resident’s Declaration of Texas Residency form;